nytopop/coalesce/readme.md

 If make succeeded, the `build/` directory should contain a `dpkg -i` installable .deb package.

+An administrator user with the credentials `admin` : `coalesce` is created by default on first run, *change the password immediately*.
+Any additional users that are created by registering will be initialized as `commentors`, which can be promoted to `editors` through the administrator account.
+There can only be one administrator (for now).

 To run without installing:

     git clone https://github.com/nytopop/coalesce